-All OLLU students enrolled in seven or more credit hours will be required to maintain health insurance.
-The policy must be a hospitalization, illness and accident policy.
-Once students register for classes, they will automatically be enrolled in OLLU's student health insurance plan.
+All OLLU undergraduate students enrolled in seven or more credit hours will be required to maintain health insurance for the academic year.
+The health insurance policy must be a hospitalization, illness and accident policy.

+Once undergraduate students register for classes, they will automatically be enrolled in OLLU's health insurance plan.
 The policy fee will be reflected on the student's bill.
-Students who currently have health insurance, or are on their parent's health insurance, will have the opportunity to submit a waiver to have the fee removed after registration.
-Note: This policy does not apply to students taking 100 percent online classes.
+Undergraduate students who currently have health insurance, or are on their parent's health insurance, will have the opportunity to submit a waiver to have the fee removed after registration.